scholacantorum/public-site/concerts/mass/index.md

 buyTickets: true
 ---

-Schola concludes the year with a jubilant performance of Andr&eacute; J. Thomas&rsquo;s _Mass&colon; A Celebration of Love and Joy!_
+Schola raised the roof with a foot-stomping, hand-clapping Gospel concert that included Andr&eacute; J. Thomas&rsquo;s _Mass&colon; A Celebration of Love and Joy!_, a masterful solo performance of _Ride on, King Jesus!_ and other favorites.

 Sponsored by Beverly Hansberry &amp; Scott McKim.